Home Syllabus Lecture lesson Assignment Lab Example Reference MyLS

 Learning Activities, Assignments, and Examinations

-Assignment tasks will be posted one week before their due date.
+Assignment and lab tasks will be posted one week before their due date.
 All tasks are programming questions and must be completed individually.
 You must not view or share assignment solutions with others.
 Using AI-generated solutions is not permitted.
 You are responsible for and must be able to rewrite any assignment work you submit.

 Lecture Schedule